Adolfo Rossi: At the Corriere della Sera

 In 1895, he returned to the horn of Africa during the First Italo-Ethiopian War.
-First from January-May 1895 and subsequently in the autumn of that year when he witnessed major defeats such as the massacre at Amba Alagi and the Siege of Mekelle (Macallè in Italian) in January 1896.
+First from January–May 1895 and subsequently in the autumn of that year when he witnessed major defeats such as the massacre at Amba Alagi and the Siege of Mekelle (Macallè in Italian) in January 1896.
 He was an outspoken critic of the military-led colonial administration and its expansion into sacred Abyssinian territory – warning that it would provoke a backlash, which was soon realized through Emperor Menelik II's counteroffensive.
 He condemned the colonial leadership as overly militaristic, driven by a thirst for medals and glory, and warned that Italian forces were overstretched, tasked with controlling an excessively large territory with too few men and inadequate logistical support.
-Rossi remained with general Oreste Baratieri, commander of the Italian forces, until mid-February but was expelled just days before the disastrous defeat of the Italian colonial army in the Battle of Adwa on 1 March 1896 for his "unpatriotic" reporting, his criticism of military decisions, and his repeated warnings against engaging Menelik's vastly superior army.
+Rossi remained with general Oreste Baratieri, commander of the Italian forces, until mid-February but was expelled just days before the disastrous defeat of the Italian colonial army in the Battle of Adwa on 1 March 1896 for his "unpatriotic" reporting, his criticism of military decisions, and his repeated warnings against engaging Menelik's superior army.

 Later in 1896, he traveled to Constantinople to cover the Armenian massacres, and was in Greece in 1897 during the war with the Ottoman Empire over the status of the Ottoman province of Crete.
 He also reported from Madrid, focusing on the unfolding crisis in Cuba, and in South Africa reporting on the Boer War.
 Meanwhile, Rossi rose to the position of chief editor alongside the founder and director, Eugenio Torelli Viollier.
 However, following Torelli's dismissal and the shift toward a more conservative editorial line – particularly after the May 1898 bread riots, the brutal repression that followed, the declaration of a state of siege, and the Bava Beccaris massacre, which included severe restrictions on press freedom – Rossi decided to leave the Corriere della Sera.
 He relocated to Livorno, where he took up the directorship of the Corriere Toscano.